inspec/inspec-aws/docs-chef-io/content/aws_route_table.md

 end
 ```

-**Confirm that the route table has the expected destination IPv4 CIDR block of the route.**
+Confirm that the route table has the expected destination IPv4 CIDR block of the route:

 ```ruby
 describe aws_route_table(route_table_id: 'ROUTE_TABLE_ID') do